-Marketing to Doctors, Part 1: Defining the Challenge
+Marketing to Doctors, Part 1: Lead Generation for An Especially Tricky Audience

 This is the first of a five-part series on marketing to doctors.
 In this post, we’ll look at the some of the reasons marketing to doctors is so hard.
 In future posts, we’ll examine segmentation and messaging, content marketing and development, distributing your message, and how to measure and optimize your results.

 Everyone wants to market to doctors.